West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Texas Tech Stats and Trends

-- Texas Tech has two wins against the spread in four games this year.

-- This year, the Red Raiders are winless ATS when entering a game as an underdog of 7 points or more.
+- The Red Raiders have been underdogs by 7 points or more one time this season and have not covered the spread once.

-- Texas Tech's games this year have hit the over on two of four set point totals (50%).
+- Texas Tech's games this year have gone over the total in two out of four opportunities (50%).

-- Texas Tech is 2-2 against the spread and 3-1 overall in games when it puts up more than 16.8 points.
+- When Texas Tech puts up more than 16.8 points, it is 2-2 against the spread and 3-1 overall.

 - The Red Raiders average 460.8 yards per game, 152.5 more yards than the 308.3 the Mountaineers give up.

-- In games that Texas Tech amasses more than 308.3 yards, the team is 2-2 against the spread and 3-1 overall.
+- When Texas Tech churns out over 308.3 yards, the team is 2-2 against the spread and 3-1 overall.

-- This year the Red Raiders have turned the ball over eight times, five more than the Mountaineers' takeaways (3).
+- The Red Raiders have turned the ball over five more times (8 total) than the Mountaineers have forced a turnover (3) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.